 The holidays can be a hard time for those who are away from home to get help with their OCD.
 Something as simple as a card and a message from the heart during this time of year can make a huge difference.
-That’s why, for the fourth year in a row, the IOCDF is asking for your help to send messages of hope to those undergoing treatment for OCD.
+That’s why the IOCDF is asking for your help to send messages of hope to those undergoing treatment for OCD.
 It’s easy to participate and make an impact in someone’s life.

-This year, we're partnering with Molly and Morgan of Not Alone Notes to create fun and inspiring cards for the holidays!
+This year, we're partnering with Not Alone Notes to create fun and inspiring cards for the holidays!
 Check out their video tutorial for sending a card:

 Here’s how you can participate: